BlueCross BlueShield of Tennessee Medical Policy Manual

 Association for Molecular Pathology.
 (2019).
 Recommendations for clinical CYP2C9 genotyping allele selection A joint recommendation of the association for molecular pathology and college of american pathologists.
 Retrieved August 16, 2022 from https://www.jmdjournal.org.

 BlueCross BlueShield Association.
 Evidence Positioning System.
-(7:2023).
+(7:2024).
 Cytochrome p450 genotype-guided treatment strategy (2.04.38).
-Retrieved September 22, 2023 from http://www.evidencepositioningsystem.com.
-(23 articles and/or guidelines reviewed)
+Retrieved October 2, 2024 from https://www.bcbsaoca.com/eps/.
+(28 articles and/or guidelines reviewed)

 BlueCross BlueShield Association.
 Evidence Positioning System.
-(8:2023).
+(8:2024).
 Genetic testing for diagnosis and management of mental health conditions.
 (2.04.110).
-Retrieved September 22, 2023 from http://www.evidencepositioningsystem.com.
-(34 articles and/or guidelines reviewed)
+Retrieved October 2, 2024 from https://www.bcbsaoca.com/eps/.
+(41 articles and/or guidelines reviewed)

 Bykov, K., Schneeweiss, S., Glynn, R., Mittleman, M., Bates, D., & Gagne, J. (2017).
 Updating the evidence of the interaction between clopidogrel and CYP2C19-inhibiting selective serotonin reuptake inhibitors: a cohort study and meta-analysis.
 Drug Safety, 40 (10), 923-932.
 Abstract retrieved November 20, 2017 from PubMed database.

 Drögemöller, B., Wright, G.E.B., Shih, J., Monzon, J.G., Gelmon, K.A., Ross, C.J.D., et al. (2019).
+CYP2D6 as a treatment decision aid for er-positive non-metastatic breast cancer patients: a systematic review with accompanying clinical practice guidelines.
 Breast Cancer Research and Treatment, 173 (3), 521-532.
 Abstract retrieved October 8, 2019 from PubMed database.

 Huang, B., Cui, D., & Zhao, X. (2017).
 Effect of cytochrome P450 2C19*17 allelic variant on cardiovascular and cerebrovascular outcomes in clopidogrel-treated patients: a systematic review and meta-analysis.
 Journal of Research in Medical Sciences, 22, 109.
 (Level 1 evidence)

 National Comprehensive Cancer Network.
-(2023, March).
+(2024, July).
 NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®).
 Breast cancer.
-V 4.2023.
-Retrieved September 23, 2023 from the National Comprehensive Cancer Network.
+V 4.2024.
+Retrieved October 3, 2024 from the National Comprehensive Cancer Network.

 Prapitpaiboon, H., Mahachai, V., & Vilaichone, R. (2015).
 High efficacy of levofloxacin-dexlansoprazole-based quadruple therapy as a first line treatment for helicobacter pylori eradication in Thailand.
 Asian Pacific Journal Cancer of Cancer Prevention, 16 (10), 4353-4356.
-Abstract retrieved March 16, 2016 from PubMed database
+Abstract retrieved March 16, 2016 from PubMed database.

 U.S. Food and Drug Administration.
 (2019, March).
 Center For Drug Evaluation and Research.
 Approval decision for 505(b) of the federal food, drug, and cosmetic act (FDCA) for Mayzent (siponimod) tablets.
 Retrieved August 16, 2022 from https://www.accessdata.fda.gov/drugsatfda_docs/nda/2019/209884Orig1s000Approv.pdf.

 U.S. Food and Drug Administration.
 (2019, March).
 Center For Drug Evaluation and Research.
 Drug label for Mayzent (siponimod) tablets.
-Retrieved August 16, 2022 from https://www.accessdata.fda.gov/drugsatfda_docs/nda/2019/209884Orig1s000Approv.pdf
+Retrieved August 16, 2022 from https://www.accessdata.fda.gov/drugsatfda_docs/nda/2019/209884Orig1s000Approv.pdf.

 Xi, Z., Fang, F., Wang, J., AlHelal, J., Zhou, Y., & Liu, W. (2019).
 CYP2C19 genotype and adverse cardiovascular outcomes after stent implantation in clopidogrel-treated Asian populations: a systematic review and meta-analysis.
 Platelets, 30 (2), 229-240.
 Abstract retrieved October 8, 2019 from PubMed database.